 BIOS - basic input/output system - A program (or utility) that serves as an interface between the computer hardware and the operating system.
-Unless you understand what effect the settings have on the computer, do not change the settings for this program.
+Unless you understand what effect these settings have on the computer, do not change them.
 Also referred to as system setup.

-$\operatorname{bit}$ - The smallest unit of data interpreted by your computer.
+$\ensuremath{\text{bit}}$ - The smallest unit of data interpreted by your computer.